Looking for CentOS replacements? Plan to migrate your servers to one of these seven best CentOS replacements for your Linux server needs.

 - Performance and versatility: Ubuntu is certified by leading hardware OEMs, and with comprehensive deployment tools, finservs can get the most from their infrastructure deployments.

 One of the main advantages of openSUSE Linux is its “Evergreen” support.
-Some of the chosen releases are supported for a much longer time, thus named “Evergreen.”
+Some of the chosen releases are supported for a much longer, thus named “Evergreen.”

-Due to its stability and active community, CentOS has been a popular choice for developers and system administrators.
-However, things have changed recently.
-Now other Linux distros will see many new users.
+Due to its stability and active community, CentOS was a popular choice for developers and system administrators.
+However, things have changed, and now other Linux distros will see many new users.

-Probably most users have already started the migration.
+Most users probably have already started the migration.
 So tell us, what is your choice?